 CDC researchers collect health and school records for 8-year-old children who live in select U.S. counties.
 These researchers are part of the Autism and Developmental Disabilities Monitoring Network, which the CDC set up in 2000 to estimate autism prevalence.

 Every two years, trained clinicians scan the records for signs of autism features, such as social problems or repetitive behaviors.
 They focus on 8-year-olds because most children are enrolled in school and have had routine health assessments by that age2.
 They then decide whether each child meets the criteria for autism, even if the child does not have a diagnosis, and extrapolate the results to all children in the state.

-The most recent prevalence estimates are based on data collected in 2014 from sites in 11 states.
+The most recent prevalence estimates are based on data collected in 2016 from sites in 11 states.
 At some of the sites, clinicians also surveyed the records of 4-year-old children.
-The first analysis of these data suggests that autism prevalence among preschoolers increased from about 1 in 75 children in 2010 to 1 in 59 in 2014, mirroring both the rise and the overall prevalence among 8-year-olds.
+The data suggest that autism prevalence among preschoolers is increasing and mirrors both the rise and the overall prevalence among 8-year-olds.

 The CDC is also launching a pilot program to look at autism in adolescents.
 Its researchers plan to review the records of 16-year-olds who were identified as having autism traits at age 8.

 The latest estimate of autism prevalence — 1 in 54 — is up 10 percent from the 1 in 59 estimate, based on data collected in 2014, and is more than double the 1 in 150 figure reported in 2000.
 In fact, the trend has been steeply upward since the early 1990s, not only in the U.S. but globally, says Maureen Durkin, who heads the network site in Wisconsin.